EXCITING NEWS! OpenAI’s ChatGPT-4o now included as your AI-powered translation assistant!

 Today, more and more human translators will start their translation process with machine translation.
 Pure machine translation will give the user a bare-bones first-draft translation of a file without any quality improvements.

-In order to improve the quality of the translation, the translator will make manual edits to the machine-translated file but the machine translation remains static and quality improvements are delivering solely by the machine translation software.
+In order to improve the quality of the translation, the translator will then make manual edits to the machine-translated file.
+With this method, the machine translation remains static and quality improvements are delivered solely by the machine translation software.

 Another way a Translation Memory application improves your translation is the software actually aids the user in creating higher-quality translations from machine-translated content by storing translations in a bilingual repository called a Translation Memory.